Hard Money Business Loan Options: The Essential Guide

 The equipment you’re financing acts as the collateral, which is known as a self-collateralized loan.
 You might be familiar with other self-collateralized loans, such as car loans or mortgages.

-Approved business owners typically have a credit score of 600+ with at least one year in business and $250k+ in annual revenue.
-United Capital Source equipment financing features:
+Approved business owners typically have a credit score of 475+ with at least six months in business and $250k+ in annual revenue.

 Business Lines of Credit

 Business lines of credit are flexible financing structures that let you access funds only when needed.
-It operates like a credit card, where you get a set credit limit to draw funds from.
+It operates like a credit card, providing a set credit limit for drawing funds.
 You only pay interest on the money you draw, so you could save money if you don’t use all the funds.

 Business lines of credit through UCS are revolving, which means your credit limit replenishes as you pay off what you draw.
 For example, if you drew $20,000 against a $150,000 limit and then repaid $10,000, your new credit limit would be $140,000.